Sarrell Dental & Eye Centers: Partnership

 In October 2007, Sarrell formed a partnership with The University of Alabama at Birmingham's School of Dentistry (UABSOD).
-The agreement called for the Dental School to send students to the Sarrell clinics for training and clinical practice in a 'teaching-hospital' situation, according to Dr. John Thornton, UAB's Associate Dean for Community Affairs.
+The agreement called for the Dental School to send students to the Sarrell clinics for training and clinical practice in a 'teaching-hospital' situation, according to John Thornton, UAB's Associate Dean for Community Affairs.
 The clinic and dental school operated together for the next two and a half years, until late March 2010.
 It was then, Sarrell Chairman Jeff Parker told the Anniston Star, that he learned UAB would be ending the relationship due to "intense pressure from UAB alumni who have threatened to withdraw funding" from the dental school.
 According to the Star, "In an e-mail to a Star reporter Monday, Dale Turnbough, the associate vice president of public relations at UAB, wrote, "We believe Sarrell has a laudable mission and is doing a great job, and we are grateful for the partnership we have had to date.
 But our primary consideration has to be how to best prepare our students, and what is the best learning environment for them."
 Jeff Parker, Chairman of Sarrell, and Brandi Parris, President of Sarrell, called it a culmination of an effort by some for-profit dentists to curtail Sarrell's operations statewide.

 Conflict and lawsuits with the Alabama Dental Association (ALDA)

 In March 2010, Sarrell Dental filed a slander lawsuit against Steve Mitchell, DMD, Director of UABSOD's Pediatric Dentistry.
 The claim was based on a transcript of an ALDA meeting in January where participants allegedly discussed ways to curb the success of Sarrell and other non-profits.
-Meeting participants, including Dr. Mitchell, complained about perceived "unfair" advantages for non-profits and discussed possible legislation to restrict their growth.
+Meeting participants, including Mitchell, complained about perceived "unfair" advantages for non-profits and discussed possible legislation to restrict their growth.

 In April, after UABSOD withdrew its students from the Sarrell clinics, Sarrell filed an additional lawsuit against ALDA for its "illegal conspiracy" to drive Sarrell out of business.
 Subsequently, the Federal Trade Commission launched an investigation into whether ALDA had engaged in unfair competition or deceptive acts against Sarrell.

 In June 2011, after passage of House Bill 451 in the 2011 Alabama legislative session, Sarrell dropped all lawsuits as a goodwill gesture.